plnevina/AWSGlue-Redshift-DataMigration/README.md

 -Later an AWS Glue Job is created with specified connections and IAM roles to establish connection to Redshift.

--Once the data crawled,the Glue Job is started to load into Redshift Database with specified schemas.
+-Once the data crawled,the Glue Job is started to load into Redshift Database with specified schemas.The Job created is using Visual ETL Job.